R-TEK/colr_pickr/README.md

     const pickr = require('@r-tek/colr_pickr');
     ```

-    For now, you'll need to bring in the CSS file through one of the bottom methods.
+    For now, you'll need to bring in the CSS file through one of the methods below.

 <br />